dklotz/sinatra-project-template/README.md

 - You can start the app with `bundle exec rackup` (or `foreman start`, but that somehow breaks pry).
 - Specs are placed under `spec`, each spec should use `require_relative 'spec_helper'`.
   - You can start the specs normally with `bundle exec rspec`
+- There's a `rake console` target to give you a console with access to the whole project.